Pancreatic Cancer Workup

 Evaluation Algorithm

-Most patients suspected of having pancreatic carcinoma are initially studied with transcutaneous abdominal ultrasonography and/or spiral CT scanning (usually not done initially with dual-phase contrast, thin-cut pancreatic protocols).
+Most patients suspected of having pancreatic carcinoma are initially studied with transcutaneous abdominal ultrasonography and/or spiral CT scanning (best done with dual-phase contrast, thin-cut pancreatic protocols).
 Patient management thereafter can vary from institution to institution, depending on local expertise, interest, and protocols.
 (See the image below.)

 Patients with a suggested or definite pancreatic mass observed on abdominal CT scanning or TUS or those who are still considered to have pancreatic cancer but do not have an obvious pancreatic mass need to have more definitive imaging studies.
 This can be done using high-quality, thin-cut, multidetector CT scanning with dual-phase contrast and/or by using other procedures, such as EUS.